Is Family Constellation Therapy Effective?

 chronic guilt, shame, or anxiety

-The work attempts to bring unconscious dynamics into greater awareness.
-For some people, simply seeing these patterns differently creates meaningful emotional shifts.
+The work explores unconscious family dynamics and may bring them into greater awareness.
+For some people, simply seeing these patterns from a different perspective creates meaningful emotional shifts.

 Trauma, Connection, and the Nervous System